How to Plan the Best Trip to Christchurch

 A trip to Christchurch for families means bonding over the interactive and educational museums, exploring the free gardens of the “Garden City”, and experiencing adventure on the thrilling zipline tours and treetop obstacle courses.
 You’ll hardly struggle for things to do in Christchurch with the kids, so use the city as a place to recharge from road tripping around the South Island.
 Check out more advice in The Guide to Christchurch for Families.

-For more details on each experience and others, see 10 Things to Do in Christchurch with Kids.
+For more details on each experience and others, see the 10 Things to Do in Christchurch with Kids.

 Family rooms come in many forms in Christchurch, from budget-friendly and fun-filled holiday parks in the outer city to self-contained motels in the city.
-Check out some of our top picks in the 10 Best Family Accommodation in Christchurch.
+Check out some of our top picks in the 10 Best Family Accommodations in Christchurch.

 Christchurch for Couples

 Christchurch is a must on the honeymoon or couples’ getaway itinerary of the South Island!
 Arguably the most romantic city in New Zealand, it’s awash in stunning gardens, breathtaking beaches and hilltops displaying the vibrant blue waters of the city’s intricate harbour network.
 You can do all the usual date night activities, such as going to the theatre or indulging in fine dining, while there’s also the opportunity to do something new and unique.
-Find out more in The Honeymoon Guide to Christchurch.
+Find out more in The Honeymoon & Romantic Getaway Guide to Christchurch.

-Things to Do in Christchurch for Couples
+Things to Do for Couples

 - Experience punting on the Avon River